 In 1959 Ben-Hur stormed onto the screen and dominated the box office and the Oscars.
 In 1960 even though Spartacus was the highest grossing film of the year the Academy obviously had moved on from “sword and sandal” epics.

 In my opinion Spartacus is a better film than Ben-Hur.
 If you want to know just how highly I think of the Stanley Kubrick film read this.

 My hypothesis is that it Spartacus had been released in 1959 and Ben-Hur in 1960 we’d be looking back with Spartacus as the best picture winner with 11 Oscars and Ben-Hur a highly regarded film.

 As they say… timing is everything.

-*Jack Lemon won the best supporting actor Oscar in 1955 for Mister Roberts.
+*Jack Lemmon won the best supporting actor Oscar in 1955 for Mister Roberts.